Home

 $29,160 = $25,200 + Credit Purchases - $41,040

-If we switch this around and make the Credit Purchases the subject:
+If we switch this around and make Credit Purchases the subject:

-Since credit purchases make up 100% of the purchases, the purchases figure is also $45,360.
+Since credit purchases make up 100% of the purchases, the full purchases figure is also $45,000.

-b) Any time a question asks for the Cost of Sales or Cost of Goods Sold (same thing) there is a very, very good chance you will need to use the Cost of Sales formula.
-This formula is explained in the section on Inventory.
-The formula is:
+b) Any time a question asks for the Cost of Goods Sold (or Cost of Sales - same thing) then there is a very good chance you will need to use the Cost of Goods Sold formula.

-Cost of sales = Opening inventory + Purchases - Closing Inventory
+Cost of Goods Sold = Opening inventory + Purchases - Closing Inventory

 = $30,000 + $39,000 - $36,000